celestinhermez/recommendation_engine_ibm/README.md

 # Recommendation Engine for Articles
 This project was originally part of Udacity's Data Scientist nanodegree.
-The development notebook included in this repository contained the basic steps to create the methods that inform the Recommender class I created.
+The development notebook included in this repository ([here](https://github.com/celestinhermez/recommendation_engine_ibm) if this documentation is read on the PyPi website) contained the basic steps to create the methods that inform the Recommender class I created.
 Although this project was originally meant for IBM Watson's platform, I have generalized the approach